Staying Connected: Mobile & Internet Coverage in Iceland

 What are the Best Options for Using a Mobile Phone in Iceland?

 If you’re traveling to Iceland from any region outside of Europe, hope is not lost!
 The three major carriers we mentioned earlier (Síminn, Nova, and Vodafone) sell prepaid SIM cards to travelers so they can have mobile coverage in Iceland and be able to use their cell phones.
-Simply replace your current SIM card with one from a major Icelandic cell phone carrier, and you should be able to use your phone without any issues.
+Simply replace your current local SIM card with one from a major Icelandic cell phone carrier, and you should be able to use your phone without any issues.

 Certain airlines may even sell prepaid SIM cards while you are on your flight en route to Iceland so you can prepare your mobile phone to be used upon arrival.